Updated: 2025/Dec/31

 section name strings.

-Each ELF section in turn is described by the section header:
+Each ELF section in turn is described by a section header:

 typedef struct {